epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 `recurse ( -- )`

-- Lets the current definition call itself.
+- Enables the current definition to call itself.

 `' ( "Word" -- addr )`

 - Tries to find Word in dictionary and put its address on the data stack.
-Quits (i.e restarts REPL) if Word is not found.
+Quits (i.e., restarts REPL) if Word is not found.

 `['] (compile-time: "Word" -- ) (run-time: -- addr )`